canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 Let's see what the execution plan looks like.

-{% include image.html name="UsersFromColombia-AllColumns.png" alt="Execution plan for a 'SELECT *'" caption="Execution plan for a 'SELECT *'" width="800px" %}
+{% include image.html name="UsersFromColombia-AllColumns.png" alt="Execution plan for a 'SELECT *'" caption="Execution plan for a 'SELECT *'" width="700px" %}

 At first glance, the plan looks similar.
 But let's focus on what changed on the recommended index.
 Here it is.

 {% include image.html name="RecommendedIndex-AllColumns.png" alt="Recommended index with all columns in the Users table" caption="Recommended index with all columns in the Users table" width="800px" %}

-SQL Server recommended an index with all the columns in the table.
-Even NVARCHAR(MAX) columns.
+SQL Server recommended an index with all the columns in the table, even NVARCHAR(MAX) columns.
 Arrrggg!

 **Often, SQL Server recommends adding all the columns from the table into the INCLUDE part of indexes.**